ohmdsp/ohmdsp.github.io/_posts/blog/2019-10-23-intuitive-derivations-for-dsp.md

 published: true
 ---

-The following explanation is from a series of notes I created for a digital signal processing course.

 One of the most important concepts in signal processing is that a Linear-Time-Invariant (LTI) system is completely characterised in the time-domain by the output response to a unit impulse input.
 \$$ \delta[n] \rightarrow \boxed{LTI} \rightarrow h[n] $$

-where $$h[n]$$ is called the "impulse response" of the system.
+where the output h[n] is called the "impulse response" of the system.

 Let's imagine that we want to experiment with our LTI system by sending in other kinds of signals (or sequences).
 An arbitray discrete-time sequence can be represented as a sum of scaled, time-shifted impulses.
 For example, a short sequence could be
 \$$ s[n] = x[1]\delta[n-1] + x[2]\delta[n-2] + x[7]\delta[n-7] $$

-where the $$x[n]$$ terms are the repective amplitudes.
+where the x[n] terms are the repective amplitudes.

 More generally, any arbitraty discrete-time sequence can be expressed as a weighted superpossition of time-shifted pulses
 \$$ s[n] = \sum^{\infty}_{k=-\infty}x[k]\delta[n-k] $$